magepeopleteam/bus-booking-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Multipurpose Ticket Booking Manager (Bus/Train/Ferry/Boat/Shuttle) is a ticket booking Plugin for WordPress which is based on WooCommerce.
+Multipurpose Ticket Booking Manager (Bus/Train/Ferry/Boat/Shuttle) is a ticket booking Plugin for WordPress that is based on WooCommerce.

 == Description ==
 The Multipurpose Ticket Booking Manager WordPress Plugin is a versatile tool that allows website owners to integrate a comprehensive ticket booking system into their WordPress websites.
 This plugin supports various modes of transportation, including buses, trains, ferries, boats, and shuttles, making it suitable for a wide range of businesses.
-It uses WooCommerce for making payments, so it has freedom to use any payment gateway via WooCommerce.
+It uses WooCommerce for making payments, so it has the freedom to use any payment gateway via WooCommerce.